blinklad/plore/readme.md

 **I do not attempt to solve problems I do not have**.

 Specifically, there is no handling for:
-- Unicode
+- Unicode, except where the platform layer requires multi-byte/wide strings.
-- Localization
+- Localization.
 - Terminal integration: I've found colouring and escape sequences alone do not work smoothly between terminal emulators, let alone operating systems.
-- xresources integration.
+- `.xresources` integration.
-- File previews for every file extension and encoding, e.g., .tiff, .pdf, .gif, etc.
+- File previews (therefore, decoders) for arbitrary file extensions and encodings, e.g., .tiff, .pdf, .gif, etc.
-- Variable-length paths: I've never had issues with this before.
+- Variable-length paths: I've never had issues with this on Windows before, nor do I have a need to traverse deeply-nested e.g., `.git` directories, or Python `.env`s.
 - File permission editing: I very rarely do this, at least not often enough to warrant including it in a file manager.

 ### Warning